Kolten Wong Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in MLB.
+- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in the league.

-- The Athletics' 7.72 team ERA ranks last among all MLB pitching staffs.
+- The Athletics' 7.45 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (50 total, 1.7 per game).
+- The Athletics give up the most home runs in baseball (53 total, 1.7 per game).

-- The Athletics will look to Miller (0-1) in his third start of the season.
+- Rucinski (0-1) gets the starting nod for the Athletics, his second of the season.

-- In his most recent appearance on Wednesday, the right-hander tossed four innings against the Los Angeles Angels, allowing four earned runs while surrendering five hits.
+- The righty last appeared on Saturday against the Cincinnati Reds, when he tossed 5 2/3 innings, allowing three earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.